 IPHI 856 Health Informatics Practicum (1-3)

 In collaboration with health care informatics faculty, preceptors, students design an experience to facilitate application of theories and research related to health informatics.
 Emphasis is on the application of the information system development life cycle.
 Students analyze the leadership and technical behaviors of various informatics roles and negotiate an informatics project to be completed within the practicum.
 Three credit hours of practicum are required.
 These hours may be taken over 1-3 consecutive semesters.
 Students must be enrolled in at least 1 credit hour of practicum during their last semester.
-PREREQUISITE(S): All Informatics Courses, the Common Core, the Leadership Core, or consent of instructor.
+PREREQUISITE(S): All Informatics and Leadership Core courses, or consent of instructor.

 NRSG 808 The Social Context for Health Care Policy (2)